K. Lalrinfela: Aizawl

 Before joining Aizawl in 2022, Mafela had played for other football clubs such as Ramakrishna Club and Swaraj FC.
-In July 2022, he signed a two-year professional contract with the The People's Club.
+In July 2022, he signed a two-year professional contract with The People's Club and wore the number 10 Jersey for Aizawl.
 He made his professional debut for Aizawl against TRAU on 15 November, at the Rajiv Gandhi Stadium in Aizawl.
 He played for 90 minutes in the first match of the 2022–23 I-League season and scored his debut professional goal at 48th minute and won the Hero of the Match Award.
 Besides having scored one goal, Mafela has registered two assists to his name in the current 2022 I League, one against Sreenidi Deccan FC and another one against Mumbai Kenkre FC.

-He sustained an injury to his foot in a match against Mohammedan SC (Kolkata) on 13th January, 2023 and therefore missed the next two away matches - one against Sudeva Delhi FC on 16th January, 2023 and another one against NEROCA FC on 21st January, 2023.
+He sustained an injury to his foot in a match against Mohammedan SC (Kolkata) on 13 January 2023 and therefore missed the next two away matches - one against Sudeva Delhi FC on 16 January 2023 and another one against NEROCA FC on 21 January 2023.

-Even though not being fully recovered from the injury, he appeared in the home match against Mohammedan SC (Kolkata) on 26th January, 2023 where Aizawl FC won by one goal.
+Even though not being fully recovered from the injury, he appeared in the home match against Mohammedan SC (Kolkata) on 26 January 2023 where Aizawl FC won by one goal.

+In the 2023-24 I-league season, he played 90 plus minutes in the first match of Aizawl FC for the season against Mohammedan SC (Kolkata) at Naihati Bankimanjali Stadium on 29 October 2023 and scored the lone goal for Aizawl.
+In the second match of the season on 7 November 2023 against Sreenidi Deccan FC at Deccan Arena, he registered an assist for his meticulous pass which was converted to alter the match's trajectory.
+He made another assist in the 46th minute of the match against Delhi FC on 17 November 2023 at Rajiv Gandhi Stadium.